 Today we are going to take a look at the highly anticipated Viking survival game Valheim that entered early access on the 2nd of February 2021 and took the community by storm while spearheading to the top of Steam’s Top Seller list.

-In the first three weeks, the game sold more than four million copies, received an overwhelmingly amount of positive reviews by its players, and charged like a berserker into the list of most active games on steam, and blew most of the established giants away.
+In the first three weeks, the game sold more than four million copies, received an overwhelming amount of positive reviews by its players, charged like a berserker into the list of most active games on steam, and blew most of the established giants away.

 Since I love history, especially the Viking Age, I simply had no other choice but to check this game out for myself.

 Valheim is a typical survival game, just like Rust, ARK, Raft, and the Forest.
 However, you won’t die from dehydration or starvation in Valheim, which in the other games felt more like a chore than fun.
 The only consequence from a rumbling stomach is a lower amount of health points, dehydration is no problem at all since there is no thirst meter.